lsst-dm/dmtn-249/index.rst

 ``Registry.insertDatasets`` would be modified to accept datastore records for storage, and ``Registry.findDataset`` would be modified to return dataset records as well as a ``DatasetRef``.

 .. note::
-   All ``DatasetRef`` objects in this technote are assumed to be resolved; unresolved ``DatasetRef`` objects are already slated to go away per :jira:`RFC-901`.
+   All ``DatasetRef`` objects in this technote are assumed to be resolved; unresolved ``DatasetRef`` objects are already slated to go away per :jira:`RFC-888`.

 This proposal formalizes what we are already doing during no-database batch execution, while taking advantage of new developments - UUIDs and ``daf_relation`` - to simplify the Registry/Datastore boundary.
-It would involve considerable code changes, but more removals than additions, and the vast majority of thee would be behind the scenes or of minimal impact to users (e.g. ``Butler.datastore`` and ``Registry.insertDatasets`` are not formally private, but they should be, and are already widely recognized as for internal use only).
+It would involve considerable code changes, but more removals than additions, and the vast majority of these would be behind the scenes or of minimal impact to users (e.g. ``Butler.datastore`` and ``Registry.insertDatasets`` are not formally private, but they should be, and are already widely recognized as for internal use only).

 Implementation of important butler operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^